Weeding? Weeding? Or weeding?

 Saturday 22nd September, Later...

 And it looks like I might do weeding in the middle, and finish with weeding.
-I've been in the Willow Tree Garden with Little Mac the black and white gardening cat.
+I've been in the Stumpy (AKA Willow Tree) Garden with Little Mac the black and white gardening cat.
 And there has been no dithering.
 I self-engaged with my deepest, most serious mood and asked myself: Should I pull out all the creeping ground-cover which I consider a weed?
 The answer flashed instantly - yes!

 So I scooped it all out, before you could say Jack Robinson.
 Too silly, that phrase.
 'Before you could say Gertrude Jekyll' sounds better...